 Your veterinarian will perform a physical examination of your cat and will want to know your cat’s history and any symptoms it may have been displaying.

 Additionally, your veterinarian will perform some tests, which may include:

-- Coombs test: Also known as antiglobulin test or direct antibody test, this test is to detect the presence of antibodies which can bind to the surface of red blood cells.
+- Coombs test: Also known as antiglobulin test or direct antibody test, this test is to detect the presence of antibodies that can bind to the surface of red blood cells.

 - Packed cell volume (PCV): Measures the percentage of red blood cells in a blood sample.

-- Complete Blood Count (CBC): A series of tests which evaluates the cellular components of blood (red blood cells, white blood cells, and platelets).
+- Complete Blood Count (CBC): A series of tests that evaluates the cellular components of blood (red blood cells, white blood cells, and platelets).

 - Blood Smear: A small drop of blood is spread over a glass slide and examined under a microscope on a slide.
 The presence of spherocytes and agglutination (red blood cells clumping together) on a blood smear is indicative of IMHA.

 - Other tests will be necessary to find out if there is an underlying cause of IMHA.
 This would include blood tests to look for the presence of blood parasites or infection.

 - An X-ray to look for tumours or metal objects.